-4http://theconversation.com/the-dead-sea-scrolls-are-a-pricelesslink-to-the-bibles-past-105770
+&lt;sup>4http://theconversation.com/the-dead-sea-scrolls-are-a-priceless-link-to-the-bibles-past-105770

 The discovery of the scrolls swept these linguistic notions into the trash bin.
 Here were hundreds and hundreds of texts, tangible evidence of substantial literary productivity.
 Apart from copies of biblical books, about one out of six of the Dead Sea Scrolls is inscribed in Aramaic.
 Clearly the writing of an Aramaic Gospel was eminently possible.
 Yet the vast majority of the scrolls were Hebrew texts.
-Hebrew was manifestly the principal literary language for the Jews of this period.
-The new discoveries underlined the still living. breathing, even supple character of that language.
+Hebrew was manifestly the principal literary language for the lews of this period.
+The new discoveries underlined the still living, breathing, even supple character of that language.
 A few texts pointed to the use of Hebrew for speech as well as writing.
-These works (for example, A Sectarian Manifesto, text 84) displayed a missinglink type of Hebrew, intermediate between the form of Hebrew was shown to be no invention, but simply a development from the ordinary spoken Hebrew of biblical times.
+These works (for example, A Sectarian Manifesto, text 84) displayed a missinglink type of Hebrew, intermediate between the form of Hebrew used in the Bible and that used by the rabbis.
+Rabbinic Hebrew was shown to be no invention, but simply a development from the ordinary spoken Hebrew of biblical times.